 5. How many meetings does BIF hold per year?

-Votes will be cast for new policies and decisions, as well elections for representatives of the Executive Committee (elections are held every four years).
+Votes will be cast for new policies and decisions, as well as elections for representatives of the Executive Committee (elections are held every three years).

 6. How many days are the meeting held?